zackchase/mxnet-docs/getting_started/basics-ndarray.md

 for manipulating and computing upon their data.

 You might notice that _MXNet_'s `NDArray` is similar to `numpy.ndarray`.
-However, _MXNet_ add the following important features, both of which are essential for working with neural networks:
+However, _MXNet_ additionally provides the following important features:

-* Multiple device support: All operations can be run on various devices, including CPU and GPU cards.
+* Multiple device support: `NDArray` runs operations on various devices, including CPU and GPU cards.
-* Automatic parallelization: All operations are automatically executed in parallel with each other.
+* Automatic parallelization: These operations executed in parallel with each other automatically.

+In short, _MXNet_'s `NDArray` supports the familiar imperative programming interface of NumPy while supporting the blistering speed required to execute state-of-the-art deep learning algorithms.

 ## Creation and Initialization